-All of the Funds intend to qualify as mutual fund trusts under the Income Tax Act (Canada).
+All of the Funds (except Renaissance Global Real Estate Currency Neutral Fund which is a unit trust and CIBC Global Growth Balanced Fund, which intends to qualify as a mutual fund trust) qualify as mutual fund trusts under the Income Tax Act (Canada).
 No income tax is payable by the Funds on net income and/or net realized capital gains that are distributed to unitholders.
 In addition, for all of the Funds, except those that do not qualify as mutual fund trusts under the Income Tax Act (Canada), income taxes payable on undistributed net realized capital gains are refundable on a formula basis when units of the Funds are redeemed.
-Sufficient net income and realized capital gains of the Funds have been, or will be, distributed to the unitholders such that no tax is payable by the Funds and, accordingly, no provision for income taxes has been made in the financial statements.
+Sufficient net income and realized capital gains are refundable on a formula basis when units of the Funds have been, or will be, distributed to the unitholders such that no tax is payable by the Funds and, accordingly, no provision for income taxes have been made in the financial statements.
 Occasionally, a Fund may pay distributions in excess of net income and net realized capital gains of the Fund.
 This excess distribution is called a return of capital and is non-taxable to the unitholder.
 However, a return of capital reduces the average cost of the unitholder's units for tax purposes.